wraith13/vscode-tips-and-tricks/README.md

 ## OS X layout

 Using mission control, put a terminal window on the same screen as VS Code.
 Wala!
-You know have an integrated terminal.
+You now have an integrated terminal.

 ![OS X layout](/media/osx_layout.png)